 In \Cref{alg:mcsd}, after acquiring the desired samples, we additionally train an MLP as the slicing function.
 This is because the standard evaluation process of error slice discovery, an error slice discovery method is applied to validation data to obtain the slicing function, and then the slicing function is applied to test data to calculate evaluation metrics and conduct case analyses.
 Such practice is also adopted by dcbench~\citep{eyuboglu2022domino}, the benchmark of error slice discovery.
 Thus we follow this practice by additionally train a slicing function after we obtain the desired samples, so that we can compare fairly with previous methods.
 However, even without training this slicing function, our method can still produce meaningful results of case studies.
 We show examples randomly sampled from optimized results of \Cref{eq:qp} in \Cref{appendix:val-blond} and \ref{appendix:val-notblond}.
 We can see that there is still high coherence in the identified slices.

-\subsection{Choice of feature extractors}
+\subsubsection{Choice of feature extractors}

-We conduct additional experiments on CelebA by changing CLIP-ViT-B/32 to CLIP-ResNet50 and ImageNet-supervised-pretrained ResNet50. \Cref{tab:pretrained} shows that whatever the pretrained feature extractor is, MCSD consistently identifies slices of low accuracy and outperforms other methods in terms of manifold compactness.
+Following previous works of error slice discovery~\citep{eyuboglu2022domino,wang2023error}, for image data, we employ the image encoder of CLIP with a backbone of ViT-B/32 to extract embeddings of images for error slice discovery algorithms in our main experiments.
+For text data, we employ pretrained BERT$_{\rm base}$ to extract embeddings.
+To show that our method is flexible in the choice of the feature extractor $h_{fe}$, we conduct additional experiments on CelebA by changing CLIP-ViT-B/32 to CLIP-ResNet50 and ImageNet-supervised-pretrained ResNet50. \Cref{tab:pretrained} shows that whatever the pretrained feature extractor is, MCSD consistently identifies slices of low accuracy and outperforms other methods in terms of manifold compactness.
 It is worth noting that this conclusion is valid even for MCSD with ResNet50, which is generally considered as a weaker pretrained feature extractor than ViT-B/32 employed by baselines.
 In \Cref{fig:arch}, we can see that MCSD with different pretrained feature extractors truly identifies coherent error slices for the blond hair category of CelebA.
 As for the practice of using pretrained feature extractors, it is acceptable and generally adopted in previous works of error slice discovery~\citep{eyuboglu2022domino, jain2023distilling, plumb2023towards}.